 Coordinator: Individuals or organizations that manage a single vendor’s response or multiple vendors’ responses to a vulnerability, a security flaw, or an incident.
 This includes all Computer Emergency/Incident Response Teams (CERTs/CIRTs) or agents acting on the behalf of a researcher.

-User: Everyone using a vendor’s product.
+User: Anyone using a vendor’s product.

 Other: Catchall for everyone else.
-Currently this includes forwarders, republishers, language translators, and miscellaneous contributors.
+Currently this includes editors, reviewers, forwarders, republishers, language translators, and miscellaneous contributors.

-The optional Vendor ID attribute is a unique identifier (OID) that a vendor uses as issued by FIRST under the auspices of IETF.
+The optional Vendor ID attribute is a unique objet identifier (OID) that a vendor uses as issued by FIRST under the auspices of IETF.
 At the time of this writing, OID is a work in progress.

 Example